HL7/davinci-crd/input/pagecontent/hooks.md

 ### Hook Categories
 The hooks supported by this guide can be categorized into two types: 'primary' hooks and 'supporting' hooks.

-The 'primary' hooks are [Appointment Book](#appointment-book), [Orders Sign](#order-sign), and [Order Dispatch](#order-dispatch).
-CRD Servers **SHALL**, at minimum, return a [Coverage Information](StructureDefinition-ext-coverage-information.html) system action for these hooks, even if the response indicates that further information is needed or that the level of detail provided is insufficient to determine coverage.
+The 'primary' hooks are [Appointment Book](#appointment-book), [Orders Sign](#order-sign), and [Order Dispatch](#order-dispatch).  §hook-16^crd-server^exchange:CRD Servers **SHALL**, at minimum, return a [Coverage Information](StructureDefinition-ext-coverage-information.html) system action for 'primary' hooks, even if the response indicates that further information is needed or that the level of detail provided is insufficient to determine coverage.§

-The 'secondary' hooks are [Orders Select](#order-select), [Encounter Start](#encounter-start), and [Encounter Discharge](#encounter-discharge).
-These hooks **MAY** return cards or system actions, but are not expected to, and CRD clients are free to ignore any cards or actions returned.
-(CRD clients **SHOULD** use the [configuration options](deviations.html#new-hook-configuration-mechanism) to instruct CRD servers to not even try to return cards if they do not intend to display/process them.)
-If Coverage Information is returned for these hooks, it **SHALL NOT** include messages indicating a need for [clinical](ValueSet-AdditionalDocumentation.html) or [administrative](ValueSet-AdditionalDocumentation.html) information, as such information is expected to be made available later in the process and therefore such guidance is not useful.
+The 'secondary' hooks are [Orders Select](#order-select), [Encounter Start](#encounter-start), and [Encounter Discharge](#encounter-discharge).  §hook-17^crd-client^exchange:These hooks **MAY** return cards or system actions, but are not expected to, and CRD clients are free to ignore any cards or actions returned.§  (§hook-18?^crd-client^exchange:CRD clients **SHOULD** use the [configuration options](deviations.html#new-hook-configuration-mechanism) to instruct CRD servers to not even try to return responses if the client does not intend to display/process them.§)  §hook-19?^crd-server^exchange:If Coverage Information is returned for these hooks, it **SHALL NOT** include messages indicating a need for [clinical](ValueSet-AdditionalDocumentation.html) or [administrative](ValueSet-AdditionalDocumentation.html) information, as such information is expected to be made available later in the process and therefore such guidance is not useful.§

 The following sections describe the hooks covered by this implementation guide as well as any constraints, profiles, and resources expected to be supported by conformant implementations.

 The hooks listed on the CDS hooks website are subject to update by the community at any time until they go through the ballot process.
 However, all substantive changes are noted in the *Change Log* section at the bottom of the page describing each hook.
 For each hook listed below, this specification identifies a specific version.
-For the sake of interoperability, implementers are expected to adhere to the interface defined in the specified version of each hook, though compatible changes from future versions can also be supported.
-CRD Servers **SHALL** handle unrecognized context elements by ignoring them.
+For the sake of interoperability, implementers are expected to adhere to the interface defined in the specified version of each hook, though compatible changes from future versions can also be supported.  §hook-20^crd-server^processing:CRD Servers **SHALL** handle unrecognized context elements by ignoring them.§

 Below is a summary diagram that outlines all the hooks, indicating when responses are mandatory or optional, and provides insights into what contributes to caching and attribution.